prashantg6838/datatalk-final-project/README.md

-# Build an end-to-end automated data pipeline to visualise Google Playstore scrapped data.
+# Build an end-to-end automated data pipeline to visualize Google Playstore data.

 This project is created by me for the [Data Engineering Zoomcamp 2023](https://github.com/DataTalksClub/data-engineering-zoomcamp).